 A group of five countries have launched their own development bank to challenge the U.S.-dominated World Bank and International Monetary Fund.
 Leaders from the so-called BRICS countries — Brazil, Russia, India, China and South Africa — unveiled the New Development Bank at a summit in the Brazilian city of Fortaleza.
 The bank will be headquartered in Shanghai.
 Together, BRICS countries account for 25 percent of global GDP and 40 percent of the world’s population.

 Enter your e-mail address to subscribe to our daily news service.

-Active Nonviolence Argentina Bangladesh Barack Obama Bernie Sanders China Climate Change Dakota Access pipeline Democracy DiEM25 Donald Trump Economic Violence Ecuador Edward Snowden En la oreja Greece Hillary Clinton Hong Kong Hugo Chavez ICAN India Iran Israel Japan Jeremy Corbyn NATO Nonviolence Nuclear Ban Treaty Nuclear disarmament Nuclear Energy nuclear weapons Palestine Peace Refugees Russia Silo Social protest Syria TTIP Turkey Ukraine United Kingdom United Nations United States Yanis Varoufakis
+Active Nonviolence Argentina Bangladesh Barack Obama Bernie Sanders China Climate Change Dakota Access pipeline Democracy DiEM25 Donald Trump Economic Violence Edward Snowden En la oreja Germany Greece Hong Kong Hugo Chavez ICAN India Iran Israel Japan Jeremy Corbyn NATO Nonviolence North Korea Nuclear Ban Treaty Nuclear disarmament Nuclear Energy nuclear weapons Palestine Peace Refugees Russia Silo Social protest Syria TTIP Turkey Ukraine United Kingdom United Nations United States Yanis Varoufakis